andriniaina/andriniaina.github.io/cv/cv_en.markdown

 * Helped to rewrite the *short-sales* application (java):
     * Brought simple technical recommendations
     * Rewrote a batch (daily notification mail alerts)

-* Modernized a legacy app (position tracking):
+* Modernisation of a legacy website (from asp.NET/vb.net to angularjs/bootstrap-css/odata/C#)
-    * Reverse-engineering
-    * Rewrote and optimized the different calculation modules (~1.5millions of lines to calculate in a few minutes depending on country specific rules)
+* Optimization (moved from SQL to C#, calculated in a under a few minutes instead of half an hour)
+* Industrialization of the build process + automated unit tests
 * Pushed for a test-centric BDD approach with SpecFlow
-    * Modernisation of a legacy website (from asp.NET/vb.net to angularjs/bootstrap-css/odata/C#)

 > **Technologies:** C#, VB.NET, java, bootstrap css, angularJs, reactjs/react-native, javascript/typescript, Visual Studio, vscode, eclipse, jenkins, automated GUI tests with selenium